Public transport in Helsinki - a brief history

 Lähibussi minibus service.
 HSL livery.

-The circular-shaped Kehärata train service from city centre to Airport started to operate.
+The circular-shaped Kehärata train service from city centre to the airport started to operate (lines I and P).

 The name of the Kaisaniemi metro station was changed to Helsingin yliopisto (University of Helsinki).